surifirstpin/Acubi_documentation/Version.5/Dashboard.md

  - To view the existing dashboard report click on dashboard report from the list.
  - It will navigate to dashboard report.
- - Left side of the dashboard displays global filters used.
-  - here you can apply available filter option and check the result depending on the filter applied, By clicking on **Apply** Button.
+ - Left side of the dashboard displays global filters used,To Apply the Filters availablcan  apply available filter option and check the result depending on the filters applied, By clicking on **Apply** Button.
   - Click **Save,** to save the Filters applied.
   - To revert back to previously applied Filter click on **Default** Button.